This is one post in a series of articles about our 2015 trip to Paris.

 Notre-Dame sits on the Île de la Cité, which is the oldest area of the city and also its heart.
-Construction on the cathedral began in 1163 and continued for over two centuries!
-It was finally completed in 1345.
+Construction on the cathedral began in 1163 and continued for over two centuries, and it was finally completed in 1345.

 Inside, the lighting was dim, but the ceilings soared and the sun lit the rose windows and stained glass.

-Obviously, the church is beautiful inside and out, and the walk through its cavernous space, humbling, but the best part about visiting Notre-Dame, the part that still gives us chills, was the visit to the belfry, that cramped, dusty space where Quasimodo once lurked.
+Obviously, the church is magnificent inside and out, but the best part about visiting Notre-Dame, the part that still gives us chills, was the visit to the belfry, the cramped, dusty space where Quasimodo once lurked.

 I’m referring, of course, to the protagonist of Victor Hugo’s 1831 novel The Hunchback of Notre-Dame.
-Dale and I aren’t fans of modern horror flicks, but as kids we both watched the old black & white monster movies (Frankenstein was my favorite).
-The villains were moderately scary, and I felt a mix of horror and sympathy as I watched their tragic lives unfold.
-Quasimodo was a classic old-movie villain, creepy for sure, but also misunderstood and, in his own way, lovable.
-And Notre-Dame Cathedral was the setting for his sad story.
+Dale and I aren’t fans of modern horror flicks, but as kids we watched the old black & white monster movies (Frankenstein was my favorite).
+The villains were scary but also tragic, and I felt a mix of horror and sympathy as I watched their sad lives unfold.
+Quasimodo was a classic old-movie villain, creepy for sure, but he was also misunderstood and, in his own way, lovable.
+And Notre-Dame Cathedral was the setting for his sorrowful tale.